Sanglorian/orcus/Orcus Monsters - current.md

 ## Speed

 A monster's speed tells you how far it can move with a Walk action.
 It can also take other actions that use speed, like Run and Charge.

-Some creatures have one or more of the following additional movement modes.

-**Compress** means that the monster can travel through spaces as if it were one size smaller without squeezing, or as if it were two sizes smaller while squeezing.

-### Burrow

-A monster that has a burrowing speed can use that speed to move through sand, earth, mud, or ice.
-A monster can't burrow through solid rock unless it has a special trait that allows it to do so.

-**Earth glide** means the creature can burrow through earthen matter, including rock.
-When it does so, it moves at its full burrow speed, leaving no tunnels or signs of its passing.

-### Climb

-A monster that has a climbing speed can use all or part of its movement to move on vertical surfaces.
-The monster doesn't need to spend extra movement to climb.

-**Wall-climber** means that the monster does not have to make Athletics checks to climb, even while climbing upside down.

-### Fly

-A monster that has a flying speed can use all or part of its movement to fly.

-If a monster is flying, it typically has to move at least 2 squares per round, or it crashes to earth.
-It cannot shift or make opportunity attacks while flying.

-Some monsters have the ability to **hover**, which makes them hard to knock out of the air.
-Such a monster stops hovering when it dies.
-A hovering monster does not have to move at least 2 squares per round, can shift and can make opportunity attacks.

-Some monsters will specify how high they can fly ("maximum altitude"), in squares.
-If they fly beyond that height, they crash.

-If a creature has the **clumsy on ground** trait, they suffer a -4 penalty to attack rolls and defences while on the ground.
-If a creature has the **clumsy in air** trait, they suffer a -4 penalty to attack rolls and defences while flying.

-### Swim

-A monster that has a swim speed doesn't need to spend extra movement to swim.

-### Phasing

-A monster with phasing can move through difficult terrain, obstacles (like walls) and creatures (including enemies) without penalty.

-### Terrain stride

-Terrain stride describes a set of traits, each of which allows the monster to ignore difficult terrain in some conditions:

-* Ice stride: Ice, snow or slurry.
-* Swamp stride: Mud, marsh or shallows.
-* Stone stride: Broken ground, uneven stone or rubble.
-* Woodland stride: Shrubbery, trees or plants.
-* Web stride: Webs, like those from a spider.
-* Versatile stride: All.

-### Earth glide

-A monster with earth glide can burrow through earthen matter, including rock.
-When it does so, it moves at its full burrow speed, leaving no tunnels or signs of its passing.

 ## Ability Scores